torypeterschild/markov-text-generator/README.md

 > I write Nordstrom a note: Hold on, hold on, it says.

+> Don’t piss them off, don’t act like you’re the freaking upshot.

+> But we find ourselves in a heartbeat.

+> About hate being the nasty dark crayon and love being the nasty dark
+> crayon and love being the youngest.

+> Today Janet swore at my workplace.

+##How to use it

+Find a source text that you would like to use and save it as a UTF-8 encoded text file.

+Then, in terminal:

+    $ python parser.py <path/to/input/file>

+For example:

+    $ python parser.py static/saunders.txt

 ##License

 markov-text-generator is licensed under the MIT License.
 See LICENSE for more information.